wzulfikar/lifelog/programming/my_personal_laravel_setup.md

 # My Personal Laravel Setup

-This is list of stuffs I do or things I use when building project with Laravel.
+This is list of stuffs I do & things I use when building project with Laravel.

+##Stuffs

+##Things